simonsobs/mbatch/README.rst

 mbatch
 ======

 ``mbatch`` is a parallelized pipeline script plumbing tool.
 It aims to be simple; it does *not* aim to be powerful, flexible or automagical e.g. like ``parsl``.
 It is intended to be of specialized use for SLURM-based hybrid MPI+OpenMP pipelines and emphasizes versioning, reproducibility and controlled caching.  ``mbatch`` aims to provide a quick way to stitch together existing pipeline scripts without requiring significant code changes.
 A pipeline can be put together using a YAML file that stitches together various stages, where each stage has its own script that outputs products to disk.
-Unlike more generic pipeline tools (e.g. ``ceci``, ``BBpipe``), dependencies between stages have to be specified manually, and are only used to specify dependencies between SLURM submissions. ``mbatch`` also allows optional checks of the git cleanliness of specified modules, and logs this to aid future reproducibility.
+Unlike more generic pipeline tools (e.g. ``ceci``, ``BBpipe``), dependencies between stages have to be specified manually, and are only used to specify dependencies between SLURM submissions; however, this also means far less boilerplate code is needed to make your pipeline compatible with this tool. ``mbatch`` also does checks of the git cleanliness of specified modules, and logs this to aid future reproducibility and automatically decide whether to re-use previously run stages.

 * Free software: BSD license
 * OS support: Unix-like (e.g. Linux, Mac OS X, but not Windows)